Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power

 \section{Discussion}

-For devices that adjust pre-converter power as a function of frequency changes such as SGs (see Section \ref{sec: SG}) matching system aggregate $p_m$ to $p_e$ and the associated slow governor response \eqref{eq:SG power}, a larger ROCOF generally yields a deeper nadir for the same magnitude power imbalance\cite{inverter-based_resource_performance_task_force_fast_2020}.
-Consider the approximating equation $ \Delta f_{prior} = \alpha_{ROCOF} \times t_{response}$ where $\Delta f_{prior}$ is the frequency deviation prior to substantive $p_{m,G}$ changes, $\alpha_{ROCOF}$ is the ROCOF for a particular system, and $t_{response}$ is the pre-converter power response time (as used in \eqref{eq:GFM power} and \eqref{eq:SG power}).
-Evidently, a relatively larger ROCOF for the same $t_{response}$ (such as $\tau_G$, in \eqref{eq:SG power}), yields a larger $\Delta f_{prior}$ before substantial $p_m$ changes take place.
-This is the well-known inertial response period when rotational kinetic energy ($E_{int,G}$) is extracted from the SGs; for SG frequency response dominated systems, less inertia yields larger $\alpha_{ROCOF}$ values, which are susceptible to lower nadirs potentially triggering frequency load shedding \cite{north_american_electric_reliability_corporation_standard_2017}.
+For devices that adjust pre-converter power as a function of frequency changes such as SGs, a larger ROCOF generally yields a deeper nadir for the same magnitude power imbalance\cite{inverter-based_resource_performance_task_force_fast_2020}.
+Consider the approximating equation $ \Delta f_{prior} = \alpha_{ROCOF} \times t_{response}$ where $\Delta f_{prior}$ is the frequency deviation prior to substantive $p_{m,G}$ changes, $\alpha_{ROCOF}$ is the ROCOF for a generic system, and $t_{response}$ is the pre-converter power response time (as used in \eqref{eq:GFM power} and \eqref{eq:SG power}).
+A relatively larger ROCOF for the same $t_{response}$ (such as $\tau_G$, in \eqref{eq:SG power}) yields a larger $\Delta f_{prior}$ prior to substantial $p_m$ changes.
+This is the inertial response period when rotational kinetic energy ($E_{int,G}$) is extracted from the SGs; in SG dominated systems, less inertia yields larger $\alpha_{ROCOF}$ values, increasing susceptibility to lower nadirs that can trigger frequency load shedding \cite{north_american_electric_reliability_corporation_standard_2017}.